styromaniac/YEAST/README.md

 ### Notes:
 - The binary built with PyInstaller is specific to the OS and architecture you build it on.
 If you build it on Ubuntu, it's meant for Ubuntu systems, and similarly for other distributions.
-- If your application depends on non-Python files (like images, data files, etc.), you need to tell PyInstaller to include these files.
+- If YEASTlication depends on non-Python files (like images, data files, etc.), you need to tell PyInstaller to include these files.
 Check PyInstaller's documentation for more on this.
 - Building a binary does not always guarantee the same performance or behavior as running the script directly with Python.
 Be sure to thoroughly test the binary on the target system.

 ### Optional: Creating a Desktop Entry
-If you want to integrate your app with the Linux desktop environments, you can create a `.desktop` file:
+If you want to integrate YEAST with the Linux desktop environments, you can create a `.desktop` file:

 ```ini
 [Desktop Entry]